aseemk/aseemk.com/_posts/2022-08-07-ignore-the-f-ing-haters-json5.md

 !["For a Linux user, you can already build [Dropbox] yourself quite trivially"](/images/json5/hn-dropbox.png)
 !["No wireless.
 Less space than a nomad.
 Lame."](/images/json5/slashdot-ipod.png)

-But there’s something to be said about actually listening to feedback and criticism, right?
-And not just blindly building in a vacuum, ignoring the world around you?
+But there’s something to be said about actually listening to feedback and criticism, and not just blindly building in a vacuum, ignoring the world around you, right?

 The key difference to me is to **know your audience/customer/market**, and listen to _them_.
 Linux hackers weren’t Dropbox’s target market, nor the iPod’s.
 It turns out that _all_ of the various software engineers on Hacker News weren’t my target market, either; specifically _JavaScript_ engineers were.